National University of Health Sciences

 The courses at the Kharrazian Institute are approved for postgraduate education by National University of Health Sciences (NUHS).
 NUHS was founding in 1906 and is located in Lombard, Illinois.
 The university is regionally accredited by the North Central Association of Colleges and Schools that is recognized by the United States Department of Education.
 NUHS is a not-for-profit educational and research institution under the United States Department of Treasury.

-Academy of Nutrition and Dietetics (Diabetes and Infertility Course CE credits)
+Academy of Nutrition and Dietetics (CE credits)

 State License Continuing Education Hours